MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 -  Draw an image without transformation and with global alpha blending: copy a pixel with alpha blending from a format to the destination format (display format).
 -  Draw an image with transformation and with or without alpha blending: draw an ARGB8888 pixel in destination format (display format).
 -  Load a `ResourceImage`_ with an output format: convert an ARGB8888 pixel to the output format.
--  Read a pixel from an image (`Image.readPixel()`_ or to draw an image with transformation or to convert an image): read any pixel formats and convert it in ARGB8888.
+-  Read a pixel from an image (`Image.readPixel()`_ or to draw an image with transformation or to convert an image): read any pixel format and convert it to ARGB8888.

 .. table:: Pixel Conversion